Chart Color Schemes

 California Gully - Eaglehawk is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-California Gully-Eaglehawk had a cultural diversity below average, with 90.3% of its population being citizens, 90.5% born in Australia, and 92.5% speaking English only at home.
-Christianity was the main religion, comprising 42.9% of the population.
-Buddhism showed an overrepresentation at 1.8%, compared to 1.4% across Rest of Vic.
+California Gully-Eaglehawk, surveyed in June 2016, had a population with 90.3% being citizens, 90.5% born in Australia, and 92.5% speaking English only at home.
+Christianity was the predominant religion, comprising 42.9%.
+Buddhism, however, was overrepresented at 1.8%, compared to 1.4% regionally.

 Frequently Asked Questions - Diversity